 Eventide is a first-person parkour game made in the Unreal Engine.
 Inspired by Mirror's Edge's Pure Time Trials DLC, and indie title Refunct, this game is a speed challange level that test the player on the game's low-level mechanics.
-While it uses the first-person perspective, it impliments a third-person animation blueprint so that they player can see their limbs and body in the world, grounding the action and, hopefully, adding a weight to movement.
+I made this game while I was writing my Mirror's Edge retrospective , so I got to spend a lot of time thinking about what makes first-person platforming work and not work in the various games that have implemented it.
+Following in Mirror's Edge's footsteps, Eventide uses the first-person perspective, but impliments a third-person animation blueprint so that they player can see their limbs and body in the world, grounding the action and, hopefully, adding weight to movement.
 This pushes the player towards a flow state that the Mirror's Edge games are so good at evoking, but only after they have mastered those low-level mechanics.
 I might add more levels in the future, but the one currently included in the game's 1.0 release works as a vertical slice of the ideas I'm working with.

 You can see the code and project files on GitHub here.